 The Security Council is the United Nations' principal crisis-management body, empowered to impose binding obligations on the UN's 193 member states to maintain peace.
-The Council's five permanent and ten elected members meet regularly to assess threats to security, encompassing issues that include civil wars, natural disasters, arms control, and terrorism.
-Structurally, the body remains largely unchanged since its founding in 1946, stirring debate among many members about its efficacy and legitimacy as arbiter on matters of international security.
+The Council's five permanent and ten elected members meet regularly to assess threats to security, addressing issues that include civil wars, natural disasters, arms control, and terrorism.
+Structurally, the body remains largely unchanged since its founding in 1946, stirring debate among many members about its efficacy and legitimacy as an arbiter on matters of international security.
 Syria's civil war poses particular challenges to the Security Council amid concerns about regional instability, proliferation, and a mounting humanitarian crisis.

-What is the Security Council’s structure?
+What is the Security Councilís structure?

 Any one of the five permanent members (P5) of the Security Council—China, France, the Russian Federation, the United Kingdom, and the United States—can veto a resolution, a power not afforded to its ten elected members.
 The P5's privileged status has its roots in the UN's founding in the aftermath of World War II.
 The United States and Russia (then the Soviet Union) were the outright victors of the war, and, along with the United Kingdom, they shaped the postwar political order.
-As their plans for what would become the United Nations took shape, U.S. president Franklin Delano Roosevelt insisted on nationalist China's inclusion at the helm, envisioning international security presided over by "four global policemen."
+As their plans for what would become the United Nations took shape, U.S. president Franklin Delano Roosevelt insisted on Nationalist China's inclusion at the helm, envisioning international security presided over by "four global policemen."
 British prime minister Winston Churchill saw in France a European buffer against potential German or Soviet aggression and so sponsored its bid for restored great-power status.

 The Council's presidency rotates on a monthly basis, ensuring some agenda-setting influence for its ten nonpermanent members, who are elected by a two-thirds vote of the General Assembly to serve two-year, nonconsecutive terms.
-The main criterion for eligibility is contribution 'to the maintenance of international peace and security," often defined by financial or troop contributions to peacekeeping operations or leadership on matters of regional security likely to appear before the Council.
+The main criterion for eligibility is contribution "to the maintenance of international peace and security," often defined by financial or troop contributions to peacekeeping operations or leadership on matters of regional security likely to appear before the Council.